 Gender diversity is the estimated population of employed people in the workforce that meet your search criteria, broken down into men and women.
-Currently, we provide gender diversity data for the United States and South Africa only.
+Currently, we provide gender diversity data for the United States, South Africa and Canada only.

 What can I use this data for?

-You can use gender diversity data to understand how the proportion of male to female candidates varies for different roles or locations within the United States and South Africa.
+You can use gender diversity data to understand how the proportion of male to female candidates varies for different roles or locations within the United States, South Africa and Canada.
 Gender diversity numbers are always for all employers in your searched locations.
 In other words, we aren’t able to show gender diversity for specific employers.

 Acquire: Where do you get your gender diversity data?